• Chicago Downtown Office

 It is important to formally request documentation concerning cryptocurrency as you would any other financial account.
 Initially, you would take a look at all of the financial statements for signs of cryptocurrency transactions.
 Look for large, unexplained cash withdrawals and entries showing “localbitcoins.com” or other peer-to-peer sites on a bank statement and outgoing wire transfers could be a clue.

-Include in your standard discovery a request for all information regarding bitcoin and cryptocurrency in general and when you start getting more specific you may want to define the terms such as “Virtual Currency” with a definition perhaps as “any medium of exchange that operates like a currency to some but does not have all of the attributes of legal tender, whether or not that medium of exchange is recognized as legal tender.”
+Include in your standard discovery aa request for all information regarding bitcoin and cryptocurrency in general.
+When you get more specific, consider defining terms like ‘Virtual Currency.’
+One possible definition is: “any medium of exchange that operates like a currency but does not have all the attributes of legal tender, whether or not it is recognized as legal tender.”
 A document request may continue like this:

 • All documents regarding virtual currency in your possession, custody or control, including all documents relating to Virtual Currently wallets, and all documents evidencing any transfers of Virtual Currency made by You to and/or from any third party